Sub-keV dark matter can strongly ionize molecular clouds: Other particle models

-We also report the constraint for scalar particles as DM, that have mixing angle $\theta_{S\gamma\gamma}$ with the SM Higgs~\cite{Dev:2020jkh, Nguyen:2024kwy}.
+While the case of ALPs is probably the most interesting among current light DM candidates, in this appendix we explore the constraints for other particle models coupling to photons.
+First, we report the constraint for scalar particles as DM, that have mixing angle $\theta_{S\gamma\gamma}$ with the SM Higgs~\cite{Dev:2020jkh, Nguyen:2024kwy}.
 We calculate this mixing angle from the scalar dark matter decay to two photons lifetime as

 where $\alpha \approx \frac{1}{137}$ is the fine structure constant, $v_{\rm EW}=246$~GeV is the electroweak vacuum expectation value and m$_S$ is the mass of the scalar particle.
-A comparison of our constraints with previous ones, for scalar DM, is shown in Fig.~\ref{fig:Scalar_Lim}.
-As for the case of ALPs, we are able to improve on existent constraints, such as those from CMB spectral distortions~\cite{2021MNRAS.507.3148B}, LeoT gas heating~\cite{Wadekar:2019mpc} or the model independent constraint on decaying DM (dDM) derived in Refs.~\cite{Audren:2014bca, Poulin:2016nat}, and our results are complementary with X-ray constraints~\cite{Gewering-Peine:2016yoj, Essig:2013goa, Foster:2021ngm}, constraints from the CMB anisotropies~\cite{Slatyer:2015jla} and stellar constraints~\cite{Dev:2020jkh, Balaji:2022noj}.
+A comparison of our constraints with previous ones, for scalar DM, is shown in the left panel of Fig.~\ref{fig:S_Lim}.
+As for the case of ALPs, we are able to improve on existent constraints, such as those from CMB spectral distortions~\cite{2021MNRAS.507.3148B}, LeoT gas heating~\cite{Wadekar:2019mpc} or the model independent constraint on decaying DM (dDM) derived in Refs.~\cite{Audren:2014bca, Poulin:2016nat}, and our results are complementary with X-ray constraints~\cite{Gewering-Peine:2016yoj, Essig:2013goa, Foster:2021ngm}, constraints from the CMB anisotropies~\cite{Slatyer:2015jla} and stellar constraints~\cite{Fiorillo:2025zzx,Bottaro:2023gep}.
 Interestingly, MCs can probe a region of the parameter space that cannot be currently tested from arguments of the stars dynamics.

 We also compute our limit for sterile neutrinos, which have a decay of the form $\nu_S \rightarrow \nu\, \gamma$.
 The expression used for our calculation is~\cite{Boyarsky:2018tvu, Bezrukov:2009th}